Productivity is hard to encounter if you’re not self-motivated. But there is a way to be productive and that’s with productivity hacks.

 The best part is that there are plenty of ways you can get this method the easier and faster way.

-If you search up “study with me Pomodoro” you get plenty of videos that have the Pomodoro method with or without music playing in the background.’
+If you search up “study with me Pomodoro” on YouTube, you get plenty of videos that have the Pomodoro method with or without music playing in the background.’

 Visit Tomato Timer here